 We manage approximately 1,200 hectares (3,000 acres) of open grassland, woodland and scrub across the Hills and Commons and we strive to manage this land for the benefit of wildlife, the commoners, the local community and the hundreds of thousands of people who visit the Hills each year.
+A map of the land we care for can be found here.

 Our key objectives (as mentioned in our Act’s) are to: